 I was terrified of having buyer’s remorse.
 Finally, after months of searching and patient friends listening to me complain, I’m happy to say I found a car that has served me well.
 But if I would have known what to ask and what to search for, my car shopping experience could have been much shorter.

-Luckily, you don’t need to feel that way as you research what type of knowledge base you need for your company.
+Luckily, you don’t need to feel that way as you research what knowledge base software you need for your company.

-When you are looking at the ScreenSteps knowledge base software (as well as our competitors), I want them to be informed so that you don’t have to fear buyer’s remorse like I did.
+When you are looking at the ScreenSteps knowledge base software (as well as our competitors), I want you to be informed so that you don’t have to fear buyer’s remorse like I did.

-I’ve provided five tips to help you research and decide on the best knowledge base for your company.
+Below, I’ve provided five tips to help you research and decide on the best knowledge base for your company.
 These tips are all things you should consider when choosing the right knowledge base for your company.
 Watch this 4-minute video for quick tips on how to choose you knowledge base.
 Then dive into the details below.

 1. Assess your current situation